Understanding Access Permissions in Digital Asset Management (DAM)

 Permissions-Complex.png

-The diagram above shows a very complex scenario where each team has specific access rights to only the appropriate folders.
-A Digital Access Management (DAM) system should be able to support fine grained permissions across areas of a large and complex digital asset collection.
+The diagram above illustrates a complex scenario where each team has distinct access rights to specific folders.
+A DAM system should offer fine-grained permissions to manage access across large and complex digital asset collections.

 Simplify with Roles